Qintarra/JMeter/test_scripts/README.md

 3. Result
 - you can now dig into this result: go into *Response data* and see the HTML that it came back with
+- by using the Text dropdown, you can select HTML to give yourself a better view of what has been returned

 ### Data-driven testing with .csv file